lmschmidt/al-folio/_projects/1_project.markdown

 ---
 layout: page
-title: Project 1
+title: GMACS
-description: a project with a background image
+description: A multi-object spectrograph for the GMT
-img: /assets/img/12.jpg
+img: /assets/img/gmacs.jpg
 ---

 Every project has a beautiful feature shocase page.
 It's easy to include images, in a flexible 3-column grid format.
 Make your photos 1/3, 2/3, or full width.